LucHayward/point-transformer/README.md

 This repository reproduces [Point Transformer](https://arxiv.org/abs/2012.09164). \
 The codebase is provided by the first author of [Point Transformer](https://arxiv.org/abs/2012.09164).

+# Forked Additions
+This repository remains largely unchanged with the exception of the training configurations needed to adapt the Point Transformer model to my experiments.

 ## Notes
 - For shape classification and part segmentation, please use paconv-codebase branch.
 After some testing, we will merge it into the master branch.